Successive linear programming

 Starting at some estimate of the optimal solution, the method is based on solving a sequence of first-order approximations (i.e. linearizations) of the model.
 The linearizations are linear programming problems, which can be solved efficiently.
 As the linearizations need not be bounded, trust regions or similar techniques are needed to ensure convergence in theory.

 SLP has been used widely in the petrochemical industry since the 1970s.
+Since then, however, they have been superseded by sequential quadratic programming methods.
+While solving a QP subproblem takes more time than solving an LP one, the overall decrease in the number of iterations, due to improved convergence, results in significantly lower running times and fewer function evaluations."